httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 # Usability Considerations {#usability-considerations}

 When the UA detects a Known Expect-CT Host in violation of the UA's CT Policy, end users will experience denials of service.
-It is advisable for UAs to explain to users why they cannot access the Expect-CT Host.
+It is advisable for UAs to explain to users why they cannot access the Expect-CT Host, e.g., in a user interface that explains that the host's certificate cannot be validated.

 # Authoring Considerations {#authoring-considerations}